 Holidays – Week long events are a great way to get to know each other better and learn from great teachers.
 We encourage families to go to Word Alive at Easter and Keswick Convention in the summer.
 We also encourage children and young people to go together on other Christian camps.

-Weekends away – Each year we have weekends for the church family as a whole; for the 11-14s (in the Spring) and the 14-18s (in the autumn).
+Weekends away – Each year we have weekends for the church family as a whole and for the 11-18s in the autumn.

 Holiday Club – We also hold an annual summer holiday club for 5-11s; it’s a week of teaching, singing, making, laughing, playing and mucking about.